emberjs/rfcs/text/0986-unify-ember-and-glimmer.md

 Repo: https://github.com/glimmerjs/glimmer.js

 The `main` branch of this repo is v2-beta, which isn't what ember is using.
 We'll need to fix this.
-Since this project defines `@glimmer/component` and `@glimmer/tracking` and these packages are consumer-facing, we'll need to be mindful of how we manage releases with these packages, and assure semver is properly communicated.
+Since this project defines `@glimmer/component` and `@glimmer/tracking` and these packages are consumer-facing, we'll need to be mindful of how we manage releases with these packages, and assure SemVer is properly communicated.

 #### `ember-source`